-breathe was developed by the Centre for Global eHealth Innovation at the University Health Network in collaboration with clinicians, researchers, and scientists from Western University, Queen's University, Hospital for Sick Children, and the University of Toronto.
-The Centre is certified under ISO 13485, an international quality management system, to ensure the safety and quality of innovations.
+breathe was developed by the Centre for Global eHealth Innovation at the University Health Network in collaboration with clinicians; researchers; and scientists from Western University, Queen's University, Hospital for Sick Children, and the University of Toronto.
+The Centre is certified under International Organization for Standardization 13485, an international quality management system, to ensure the safety and quality of innovations.
 The mHealth platform development was guided by a 16-member interdisciplinary steering committee including asthma expert respirologists, certified asthma educators, population health scientists, knowledge translation experts, and eHealth experts.
-These experts were informed by four working groups: benefits evaluation, technical, consumer engagement (patients with asthma), and clinical.
-Working groups were comprised of a few members of the steering committee, along with additional individuals who contributed specific expertise such as consumers (patients with asthma), IT professionals, and clinicians.
+These experts were informed by 4 working groups: benefits evaluation, technical, consumer engagement (patients with asthma), and clinical.
+Working groups comprised a few members of the steering committee, along with additional individuals who contributed specific expertise such as consumers (patients with asthma), information technology professionals, and clinicians.